Glenn Hammond Curtiss (1878 – 1930)

 Curtiss flying boat No. 2, nicknamed the Flying Fish, had a full-length flat-bottomed fuselage, rather than a central float.
 However, it would not leave the water until a step was added in July 1912.

-Curtiss applied on 4 June 1913 for US Patent No. 1,142,754 for a flying boat, which was granted on 8 June 1915.
-On 18 November 1916, he applied for US Patent No. 1,269,397 for a pontoon float, which was granted on 11 June 1918.
+On 18 November 1916, Curtiss Aeroplane & Motor Co applied for Patent No. 1,269,397 for a pontoon float, granted on 11 June 1918.

-Curtiss Aeroplanes in Europe
+Curtiss seaplanes in Europe

 In 1914, John Porte went to America to join Curtiss who had been commissioned to produce a flying boat capable of crossing the Atlantic and to claim the Daily Mail £10,000 prize, which was named America.
-However, World War One intervened.
+However, World War 1 intervened.